Ukraine's Poroshenko talks tough ahead of meetings with Merkel, Putin

 The convoy of 260 trucks set out from the Moscow region early last week, but Kiev, suspicious that it could be a covert operation to somehow help the rebels, has insisted on scrupulous border formalities before allowing anything to come into Ukraine under supervision of the Red Cross.

-It was not clear when the trucks would be authorized to enter Ukrainian territory.
+It was not clear when the trucks would be authorised to enter Ukrainian territory.
 The border crossing point at Izvaryne is under rebel control.

 Government forces, despite big losses in men and planes by separatists whom they say are armed with tanks, missiles and other heavy weaponry from Moscow, pressed forward on Thursday, a military spokesman said.